 membership, making it easy to attract high calibre workers.

 Simon pointed out: Hopefully our business philosophy and continued awards success will help break down barriers and change people's perceptions of sex shops as seedy back street premises with boarded up windows.

 Our shops are nothing like that.
 They are clean, professionally-run, fun environments.
 We want to create relaxing atmospheres in which couples and ladies especially feel comfortable.
 Nice n Naughty is a great regional success story.

 Stephenson Street nestles in the heart of Birmingham's concrete jungle and has catered for sex shops as long as I can remember.
-Surely there can't be a
+Surely there can't be a better location.

 From UK Gay